New deaths as fighting over Nagorno-Karabakh keeps flaring

 The latest fighting, which began Sept.
 27, has involved heavy artillery, rockets and drones, in the largest escalation of hostilities over the separatist region in the quarter-century since the war ended.
 Hundreds, and possibly thousands of people, have been killed in the fighting.

-The deadly clashes continued for over a month despite numerous calls for peace and three attempts at establishing a ceasefire.
+The deadly clashes continued for over a month despite numerous calls for peace and three attempts at establishing a cease-fire.
 The latest truce began Monday, after talks facilitated by the United States, and came after two failed attempts by Russia to broker a lasting truce.
 All three cease-fire agreements were immediately challenged by reports of violations from both sides.

 According to Nagorno-Karabakh officials, 1,068 of their troops and 39 civilians have been killed in the clashes so far, while 122 civilians have been wounded.
 Azerbaijani authorities haven’t disclosed their military losses, but say the fighting has killed 69 civilians and wounded 322.